abrochard/emacs-config/README.md

 ## How to setup
 Git clone this repo wherever you want, and just insert the following at the top of your init file
 ```
+(setq config-load-path "~/emacs-config/")
 (package-initialize)
 (require 'org)
-(org-babel-load-file "~/emacs-config/configuration.org")
+(org-babel-load-file (concat config-load-path "configuration.org"))
 ```
-And adjust the path to the location of where you git cloned.
+And adjust config-load-path to the location of where you git cloned.

 ### For Windows Users
 I tried to make this config also work on Windows.
 Obviously it won't be as good.